 Advertise with your brand name for a long-lasting result

-Paid search ads are drafted entirely of words, during display and social consist of both words and images.
+Paid search ads are drafted entirely of words, during display, and social consisting of both words and images.

 You should pay close attention while writing your ads and represent your business through the pictures you are putting into your ads.